 Meditation Can Improve Concentration

 Today, there are a lot of things that help in keeping us entertained.
-On the internet alone, there is a multitude of websites that do such that like video sharing sites, gaming sites and other websites which cater to our interests.
+On the internet alone, there is a multitude of websites that do such that like video sharing sites, gaming sites and other websites that cater to our interests.

 While there is nothing wrong with entertaining ourselves, a problem arises with our constant need for distractions.
 Because of that, it becomes difficult for us to focus on one thing.